BabitMF/bmf/README.md

 We use GitHub issues to track and resolve problems.
 If you have any questions, please feel free to join the discussion and work with us to find a solution.

 ## Acknowledgment
-The decoder, encoder and filter reference [ffmpeg cmdline tool](http://ffmpeg.org/), and are wrapped as BMF's built-in modules under a LGPL license.
+The decoder, encoder and filter reference [ffmpeg cmdline tool](http://ffmpeg.org/).
+They are wrapped as BMF's built-in modules under the LGPL license.

 The project also draws inspiration from other popular frameworks, such as [ffmpeg-python](https://github.com/kkroening/ffmpeg-python) and [mediapipe](https://github.com/google/mediapipe).
 Our [website](https://babitmf.github.io/) is using the project from [docsy](https://github.com/google/docsy) based on [hugo](https://github.com/gohugoio/hugo).